jamesaps/project-1/README.md

 We have additionally incorporated a map feature for effortless navigation to these spaces.

 Our dedication to a streamlined and simplified user experience led us to develop this as a one-page application, ensuring intuitive usability and a smooth customer journey.
-Users can also sign up to receive Updates on new App Features.

 ## Travel App Usage/Visuals